Have you ever followed a TV show that was bounced across stations and time slots or suddenly canceled without warning? It’s terribly frustrating.

 It’s better to publish late or miss an episode than quit altogether.
 If you allow yourself to become frustrated or stressed because you can’t keep a perfect podcast editorial calendar schedule, there’s a good chance you’ll begin to resent podcasting and start to podfade.

 Notes on a scrap of paper aren’t sufficient.
 You need an actual podcast editorial calendar to organize your production schedule.

 A calendar system gives you a big picture view of your production process.
 It keeps you consistent by making you aware of what’s due, what’s upcoming, and who’s responsible for it.
-Here’s a basic example.
-(Yours doesn’t have to be any more complicated than this.)
+Here’s a basic example:

 Without a plan, there’s a good chance you (or someone on your team) will miss a deadline and disrupt the podcast schedule.